 Unfortunately, neither Grady Gammage nor Frank Lloyd Wright lived to see the completion of their masterpiece; both men died in 1959, three years before construction began.
 However, Grady Gammage, Jr. took over where his father left off and ensured the project’s realization.

-Grady Gammage Auditorium was placed on the National Register of Historic Places on September 11, 1985, the 33rd anniversary of the ground-breaking ceremony.
-That it achieved National Register status after only 33 years serves as a testament to the truly unique nature of the structure, both for its architectural beauty and its history, being directly associated with two highly prominent Arizona figures.
+Grady Gammage Auditorium was placed on the National Register of Historic Places on September 11, 1985, approximately 23 years after the ground-breaking ceremony.
+That it achieved National Register status after only 23 years serves as a testament to the truly unique nature of the structure, both for its architectural beauty and its history, being directly associated with two highly prominent Arizona figures.

 Since its completion in 1964, Gammage Auditorium has been the location of thousands of theatrical productions and has hosted innumerable famous personages for a variety of purposes.
 Most recently the site played host to George W. Bush and John Kerry in their third and final Presidential debate in 2004.